krislyon/secure-file-drop/README.md

 * Back up the encrypted private key and its passphrase securely.
 Without them, encrypted files cannot be recovered.
-* Monitor the `error/` directory for envelopes that could not be decrypted—this is a signal of incorrect certificates, tampering, or passphrase issues.
+* Monitor the `error/` directory for envelopes that could not be decrypted—this is a signal of incorrect keys, tampering, or passphrase issues.
-* Consider rotating the recipient certificate periodically by re-running `init_keys.sh` and distributing the new `cert.pem` to senders.
+* Consider rotating the recipient key pair periodically by re-running `init_keys.sh` and distributing the new `public_key.json` to senders.

 ## License